 You open the app of a video game store and start doing research.

 The app recognizes what keywords you are searching for and memorizes the data.
-The more time you spend in the app, the better recommendations you get.
-Eventually it starts only recommending games that fit the taste of your child perfectly.
-You are happy and consider using the app for christmas too.
+The more time you spend on the app, the better recommendations you get.
+Eventually it starts by only recommending games that fit the taste of your child perfectly.
+You are happy and consider using the app for Christmas too.

 You could use the same narrative for many different apps: The wine app that recognizes the perfect wine for you, the bank that calculates your perfect financial plan.

-We have to differentiate between app customization and app personalization.
+We have to differentiate between mobile customization and mobile personalization.

 If you walk in the hotel and they already hand you the keys for your perfect room – that is personalization.

-An example for customization is the app of Medium:
+An example for customization is the app for Medium: